d6y/oner/README.md

 and for each value the rule predicts the most frequent class that has that value.
 The "one rule" is the rule for the attribute that has the best accuracy.

-For example, given a data set of voter demographics (attributes) and voting intention (class), 1R might produces a rule of the form:
+For example, given a data set of drinking habits, 1R might produces a rule of the form:

 ```
+if time="morning" then drink="coffee"
-if region="the north" then vote="party A"
+if time="afternoon" then drink="tea"
-if region="the south" then vote="party B"
+if time="evening" then drink="water"
 ```

-The rule might only have, say, 20% accuracy.
+The rule might only have, say, 60% accuracy.
 That's a baseline to compare to other algorithms.

 A related idea is "0R" (zero rule), which is the most frequent class in the dataset.
-That is, if our voting data has 100 rows, and 51 of them were for "party A", then 0R would be: predict "party A" (and would have an accuracy of 51/100).
+That is, if our drinking habits data has 100 rows, and 51 of them were for "tea", then 0R would be: predict "tea" (and would have an accuracy of 51/100).

 See:

 - Holte, R.C. _Machine Learning_ (1993) 11: 63. [https://doi.org/10.1023/A:1022631118932](https://doi.org/10.1023/A:1022631118932).

 - Molnar, C, _Interpretable Machine Learning_ (2019).
 In particular: [Learn Rules from a Single Feature (OneR)](https://christophm.github.io/interpretable-ml-book/rules.html#learn-rules-from-a-single-feature-oner).

+## Status

 - [x] Basic algorithm
 - [ ] Support for continuous values ([#2](https://github.com/d6y/oner/issues/2))